-Table 9.2: Sensor Configurations
+Table 9.3: Sensor Configurations

 get_config_param Command Description Response udp_dest Returns the destination to which the sensor sends UDP traffic.
-Note: udp_ip is the deprecated parameter name whose value will always be the same as udp_dest. "" (default) udp_port_lidar Returns the port number of lidar UDP data packets.
+Note: udp_ip is the deprecated parameter name whose value will always be the same as udp_dest. "" (default)

+rable 9.5 - continued from previ ous page get_config_param Command Description Response udp_port_lidar Returns the port number of lidar UDP data packets.
 7502 (default) udp_port_imu Returns the port number of IMU UDP data packets.
 7503 (default) sync_pulse_in_polarity Returns the polarity of the SYNC_PULSE_IN input, which controls polarity of SYNC_PULSE_IN pin when timestamp_mode is set in TIME_FROM_SYNC_PULSE_IN.
 Use ACTIVE_HIGH if PPS is active high, idle low.
 Either ACTIVE_HIGH (default) or ACTIVE_LOW sync_pulse_out_polarity Returns the polarity of SYNC_PULSE_OUT output, if the sensor is using this for time synchronization.
-Either ACTIVE_HIGH Or ACTIVE_LOW (default) sync_pulse_out_frequency Returns the output SYNC_PULSE_OUT pulse rate in Hz.
-1 (default)

-Returns the angle in terms of degrees that the sensor traverses between each SYNC_PULSE_OUT pulse.
-E.g. a 360 (default) value of 180 means a sync pulse is sent out every 180° for a total of two pulses per revolution and angular frequency of 20 Hz if the sensor is 1024x10 Hz lidar mode. ync_pulse_out_pulse_widtReturns the output SYNC_PULSE_OUT pulse width in ms. 10 (default) Returns the polarity of NMEA UART input messages.
+Either ACTIVE_HIGH or ACTIVE_LOW (default) sync_pulse_out_frequency Returns the output SYNC_PULSE_OUT pulse rate in Hz.
+1 (default) sync_pulse_out_angle Returns the angle in terms of degrees that the sensor traverses between each SYNC_PULSE_OUT pulse.
+E.g. a value of 180 means a sync pulse is sent out every 180° for a total of two pulses per revolution and angular frequency of 20 Hz if the sensor is 1024x10 Hz lidar mode.
+360 (default) sync_pulse_out_pulse_width Returns the output SYNC_PULSE_OUT pulse width in ms. 10 (default) nmea_in_polarity Returns the polarity of NMEA UART input messages.
 See Time Synchronization section in sensor user manual for NMEA use case.
 Use ACTIVE_HIGH if UART is active high, idle low, and start bit is after a falling edge.
-Either ACTIVE_HIGH (default) or ACTIVE_LOW Returns 0 if NMEA UART input \$GPRMC messages should be ignored if valid character is not set, and 1 if messages should be used for time syncing regardless of the valid character.
-Either o (default) or 1 Returns BAUD_9600 (default) or BAUD_115200 for the expected baud rate the sensor is attempting to decode for NMEA UART input \$GPRMC messages.
-Either BAUD_9600 or BAUD_115200 Returns the number of leap seconds that will be added to the UDP timestamp when calculating seconds since 00:00:00 Thursday, 1 January 1970.
+Either ACTIVE_HIGH (default) or ACTIVE_LOW

+Table 3.6 Continued from provi odo pago get_config_param Command Description Response nmea_ignore_valid_char Returns o if NMEA UART input \$GPRMC messages should be ignored if valid character is not set, and 1 if messages should be used for time syncing regardless of the valid character.
+Either o (default) or 1 nmea_baud_rate Returns BAUD_9600 (default) or BAUD_115200 for the expected baud rate the sensor is attempting to decode for NMEA UART input \$GPRMC messages.
+Either BAUD_9600 or BAUD_115200 nmea_leap_seconds Returns the number of leap seconds that will be added to the UDP timestamp when calculating seconds since 00:00:00 Thursday, 1 January 1970.
 For Unix Epoch time, this should be set to 0.
-Either o (default) or a positive integer Returns the visible region of interest of the sensor in millidegrees.
+Either (default) or a positive integer azimuth_window Returns the visible region of interest of the sensor in millidegrees.
 Only data within the specified bounds of the region of interest is sent from the sensor.
-[0,360000] (defaults to an azimuth window of 360°)

-get_config_param Command Description Response phase_lock_enable Returns whether phase locking is enabled.
-Either false (default) or true phase_lock_offset Returns the angle in the Lidar Coordinate Frame that sensors are locked to in millidegrees if phase locking is enabled.
+[0,360000] (defaults to an azimuth window of 360°) signal_multiplier Returns the value that the signal_multiplier is configured.
+By default the sensor has a signal multiplier value of 1.
+Either 1 (default) or 2 or 3 udp_profile_lidar Returns the configuration of the LIDAR data packets.
+Valid values are LEGACY and RNG19_RFL8_SIG16NIR16_DUAL LEGACY udp_profile_imu Returns the configuration of the IMU data packets.
+Valid value is LEGACY LEGACY phase_lock_enable Returns whether phase locking is enabled.
+Either false (default) or true get_config_param Command Description Response phase_lock_offset Returns the angle in the Lidar Coordinate Frame that sensors are locked to in millidegrees if phase locking is enabled.
 Integer between o and 360000 inclusive

-Table 9.3: Sensor Modes
+Table 9.4: Sensor Modes